Laura Cox (musician)

-Laura Cox (born 24 November 1990) is an Anglo-French guitarist, singer and songwriter.
-Since 2006, she has achieved international recognition on YouTube as a guitarist.
+Laura Cox (born 24 November 1990) is a French guitarist, singer and songwriter.
+Since 2006, she has achieved international recognition on YouTube, as a guitarist.
 She is also the singer and lead guitarist of the Laura Cox Band, a rock band that she formed in 2013.

 Early life

 Laura Cox was born in France on 24 November 1990.
 Her mother is French and her father is English.
 She first picked up the guitar at the age of 14, in 2005, as a left-hander who plays right-handed, using a cheap classical guitar that her aunt gave her.
 Her first electric guitar was a Squier Showmaster.
 As a student, she initially studied architecture, before deciding upon a sound engineering course.

 Career

 Her YouTube channel, started in 2006, was among the first of its kind to build a large audience.
 She spent the first eight years playing instrumental classic rock cover versions at home.
 She first started posting her cover versions and guitar solos on YouTube in 2008.
 She eventually chose to upload her own songs, complete with guitar and vocals.
 Until she was able to become a professional musician, she worked in a recording studio and a guitar shop.
 Following her success with YouTube, she became the singer and lead guitarist of the Laura Cox Band; a rock band that she formed in 2013 in the Paris region.
 At this point, her YouTube channel had gained several million views, and she had her first experience of playing live onstage.